A mathematical model of the Mafia game: Introduction

 Other research projects concentrate on the psychological aspect of the Mafia game, in particular --- deceiving.
 Topics analyzed include: patterns of a deceiver's interruptions and voice parameters \cite{Chittaranjan2010}, movement of face and hands \cite{Xia2007} and usage of language \cite{Zhou2008}.
 Also, the Mafia game is applied as a test for some videoconferencing setups \cite{Batcheller2007}.

 The research is motivated by two goals, besides the sheer fun of calculation and writing.
 First, a good theoretical model may be useful for the investigation of the psychological aspect of the Mafia game.
 Experimental deviations from the idealized behavior may give a valuable insight into psychology of strategy choosing, manipulation, deceiving, following others and hiding identity.
-Second, when a small, but well-informed and powerful group fights against the majority, the nature of the process may be similar to that of the Mafia game.
-Such real-life phenomena include actions of secret societies as in high-stake corruption, terrorism and illegal oppositions.
+Second, when a small, but well-informed and powerful group fights against the majority, the nature of the process may be similar to that of the Mafia game --- e.g. in high-stake corruption, terrorism and illegal oppositions.

 The paper is organized as follows.
 In Section~\ref{s:model} we introduce the rules of the Mafia game and propose a simple mathematical model.
 Section~\ref{s:one} contains a special case of play with only a single mafia member.
 The results are not only simple and didactic, but also useful for a more general case.
 Section~\ref{s:qualitative} gives simple results on the qualitative behavior of the mafia-winning chance.
 Section~\ref{s:evolution} presents the dynamical aspect of the Mafia game and gives closed-form expressions for dynamics of the game.
 We consider both the discrete-time model and its continuous time approximation.
 In Section~\ref{s:general} we provide the exact result for the mafia-winning chance, together with its asymptotic approximation.
 Section~\ref{s:conclusion} concludes the work and gives insight into possible extensions and applications.
 Appendices \ref{appendixa} and \ref{appendixb} contain derivations of formulas found in Sec.~\ref{s:evolution}.